 With Aura, you get:

 - Credit monitoring with near real-time fraud alerts.
 Aura monitors your bank accounts, credit file, and other accounts for signs of fraud.
-Aura’s fraud alerts are up to 4X faster than the competition — so you can detect and stop scammers quickly.
+Aura’s fraud alerts are up to 250X faster than the competition3 — so you can detect and stop scammers quickly.

 - Online account monitoring and identity theft protection.
 Aura keeps track of all your online logins and passwords with a powerful password manager.
 You’ll be alerted if any of your accounts are compromised or if your information has been leaked to the Dark Web.

 - Antivirus with protection against malware and phishing sites.
 Aura also protects your devices and network from hackers by using military-grade encryption and powerful antivirus software.